Best Accounting & Finance Management Tools for eCommerce Brands in 2026

 Planful is a premium accounting solution with enterprise-grade pricing for businesses that need advanced planning rather than basic bookkeeping.

 Agicap specializes in automated cash flow monitoring and forecasting.
 It gives small businesses and scaling brands real-time visibility into money moving across bank accounts and marketplaces.
 Instead of being a traditional ledger, it sits alongside your accounting software.
 It pulls in feeds from bank account connections, ecommerce platform payouts, and payment processors to build a forward-looking view of liquidity.
+This is especially useful for merchants navigating seasonal demand swings or managing supply chain disruption that creates unexpected cash shortfalls.

 Key features